-The candidate must also bring one stimulus item of their choice (e.g. picture, image, object, diagram, photograph, poster, article, advertisement, brochure etc.) related to the topics of Unit 3 and/or Unit 4.
+The candidate must also bring one stimulus item of their choice (e.g. picture, image, object, diagram, map) related to the learning contexts and topics of Unit 3 and/or Unit 4.
 Notes or annotations are not permitted on the stimulus item.
-A candidate who does not bring the required stimulus to the examination is unable to complete Part B of the examination and will therefore receive a zero score for this part.
+Candidates may bring prepared notes to support their stimulus item.
+A candidate who does not bring the required stimulus item to the examination is unable to complete Part B of the examination and will therefore receive a zero score for this part.

-The candidate may bring one combined print dictionary (one French/English and English/French dictionary) or two separate print dictionaries (one French/English dictionary and one English/French dictionary).
+The candidate may bring one combined print dictionary (one Japanese/English and English/Japanese dictionary) or two separate print dictionaries (one Japanese/English dictionary and one English/Japanese dictionary).
 Dictionaries must not contain any notes or other marks.
 No electronic dictionaries are allowed.